 LocationSalmtal, Rhineland-Palatinate, Germany

-From the architect.
+Text description provided by the architects.
 The new school canteen of the Salmtal Secondary School in Germany was designed by SpreierTrenner Architekten as a multifunctional building with the greatest possible flexibility.
 The space is used not only by children to eat every day, but also for special events such as music concerts, theatre plays or even Christmas fairs.
 This is why the main room was set out with a column-free square plan only subdivided by a mobile wall.
 The adjoining section at the rear contains all supporting facilities, such as a kitchen, storage space, toilets and staff facilities, etc. It has been set out with the option of extending it in the future.

 The checked windows and the bright red facade were inspired by the idea of creating a playful and interactive, yet efficient building.
 The starting point was the square plan, which allowed for maximum flexibility as it’s multidirectional as well as easy to furnish for concerts uses, etc. Then all seats would be relatively close the stage.
 To span a square plan most efficiently a two-directional grid was used.
 The grid got transferred to the facade as well, so the height of the room, the size of the windows and an efficient ratio for the wood trusses determined the grid proportion (exactly 1,575 m).